Hernhill: Dargate

 Dargate is a hamlet near Faversham in Kent, England.

-It consists of mainly farmland containing of fruit trees and shrubs, and hops in the past.
+It consists of mainly farmland containing fruit trees and shrubs, and hops in the past.
 It is also on the edge of Blean Woods.
 It has 42 houses.

 In April 1999 Dargate was made into a conservation area, which means that it is protected.
 This means that any building or development has to be approved and must be the same as how they imagined Dargate to look historically.

 In the centre of the hamlet is the Dove Public House.
 Shepherd Neame purchased The Dove in 1884.
-In 1884 it was described as a Beer House, that is a low rent drinking den, licensed by The Beer Act of 1830.
+In 1884 it was described as a beer house, that is a low rent drinking den, licensed by the Beerhouse Act 1830.
 It became a beer house sometime between 1830 and 1867.
 The old thatched house was extended in the 1890s and further extended probably in the early 1900s when the old thatched house was demolished and made over to garden/yard.

 The name Plumpudding Lane came from the fruit trees and the desert of the same name.
 When the new Thanet Way dual carriageway was built, it split the hamlets of Hernhill.

 Dargate had a post office which closed in 1990.
 There was also regular deliveries by a milk float and a weekly visit from a coal man and the Library van.
 All of which have now stopped.
-Oakleigh Manor Landscape design used to be a Motor museum and Belvedere farm (originally Dargate Farm) had a farm shop which sold amenities, fruit and vegetables as well as Easter Eggs and Christmas gifts.

 When Sir William Courtney came to Hernhill in 1838, he persuaded 44 people in Hernhill and Dunkirk to Revolt, which has been described as ‘The Last Rising of The Agricultural Labourers’.
 They killed a policeman and then six of them were then shot, including Courtney or John Tom which was his real name, in woods nearby.
 They are buried in Hernhill church.
 A lot of the rioters came from Dargate.
 Goodwin ran the Dove and John Spratt lived in what is now called ‘The Old Post Office.’